Mike McCarley: Golf Channel

-Under McCarley’s leadership, Golf Channel expanded beyond its origins as a television network.
+Under McCarley's leadership, Golf Channel expanded beyond its origins as a television network.

 According to Forbes, in 2017 and 2018, "Golf Channel seems to continuously evolve as a new media technology platform" and "Golf Channel is far more than a 24-hour television network devoted to golf.
-“It’s a technology company more than anything,” he said.
+"It's a technology company more than anything," he said.
 Golf Channel has embraced golf businesses that have little, if anything, to do with television.
 When McCarley started (in 2011), Golf Channel had 330 employees.
 Today it has close to 1,200.
-Golf Channel has jobs today that didn’t exist a few years ago.
-“We like to talk about being at the intersection of golf and technology,” He described the Golf Channel culture as more entrepreneurial, which helps employees embrace change more than others.
+Golf Channel has jobs today that did not exist a few years ago.
+"We like to talk about being at the intersection of golf and technology."
+He described the Golf Channel culture as more entrepreneurial, which helps employees embrace change more than others.

 McCarley's leadership style is collaborative and he has been recognized for creating a positive culture inside the company.
-“Most people who work here would be able to tell you why the things that they do every day matter, and why they help the company succeed.
-You feel like you’re part of a team.
+"Most people who work here would be able to tell you why the things that they do every day matter, and why they help the company succeed.
+You feel like you're part of a team.
 And when the team wins, you win," said McCarley.

 The Golf Channel has pivoted to projects outside of its TV properties.
 It has made 21 acquisitions over the past decade to fuel that diversification.
 Steve Case, AOL founder who now runs investment company Revolution, made Orlando his first stop of his 8th Rise of the Rest bus tour, which aims to showcase startups and industries in cities that are often overlooked by venture capitalists.
 When addressing the GOLF Channel leadership team, Case said, "Smartly, (you) said 'OK, we could just continue to do that but how do we imagine a broader platform – a bigger brand, a broader company?' – and having now a whole slew of products and services is a great example of the reinvention that's required."
 However, what's even more impressive, according to Case, was that GOLF kept the entrepreneurial spirit intact.

-In February 2019, McCarley was joined by McIlroy on CNBC’s “Squawk Box” program to announce GOLFPASS, a new joint venture subscription service.
-The National Golf Foundation described McCarley as overseeing “all of NBC Sports’ golf-related businesses and content — an ever-growing portfolio.
+In February 2019, McCarley was joined by McIlroy on CNBC's Squawk Box program to announce GOLFPASS, a new joint venture subscription service.
+The National Golf Foundation described McCarley as overseeing "all of NBC Sports' golf-related businesses and content" – an ever-growing portfolio.
 McIlroy told the Australian Financial Review upon launching the GolfPass direct-to-consumer service with McCarley and NBC, "I want to work with good people, with people who have similar values to what I have."